The expression "you're welcome" in French: meaning and use

 How do you say "you're welcome" in English? 🇺🇸

-In English, the literal translation of "de rien" is "you're welcome".
-But like English, which has many other words and expressions to respond to a thank you, this is not the only expression in French.
+In English, the literal translation of "you're welcome" is "you're welcome".
+But just as English has many other words and expressions to respond to a thank you, it's not the only expression in French.
 In English, we have the expressions You're welcome, no problem, no worries, sure, my pleasure, and many others.

 What do you say to a thank you?